McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 The lab frequently offers students opportunities to work on mini tasks, such as literature review, learning to use new software, and programming.

 Students are encouraged to take on tasks that align with their interests and career developmental goals, which may help them achieve their future career aspirations.

+Mini tasks are posted in the *Mini Tasks* channel in Microsoft Teams.

 **Tasks may include:**
 - Literature reviews: collecting and summarizing research on a topic